cawoodm/powowshell/README.md

 2. Run `install` from DOS/CMD to install the `pow` command for powershell
 3. Start `powershell` and then run `pow cmdlets generate` so that the IDE knows all your installed cmdlets and functions
 3. To use the IDE, install electron: `npm install -g electron`
-4. Run the IDE with `npm start` or `electron `.`
+4. Run the IDE with `npm start` or `electron .`

 ## Examples
 This repo includes an 2 example pipelines in `./examples/` as well as a bunch of components.

 If you type `pow version` you should see version information and `pow help` will get you started with commands.

-Type `pow workspace .\examples` to switch to the examples workspace and save you typing the full path to pipelines.
+Type `pow workspace ./examples` to switch to the examples workspace and save you typing the full path to pipelines.

 The first example can be built with `pow build !pipeline1` and then run with `pow run !pipeline1`.
 The `!` references the current workspace.